thlytras/FluMoDLpack/manual.md

 `summaries.RData` contains (and nothing else).

 * A PDF file `assoc-temp.pdf` illustrating the temperature-mortality associations, overall and by age groups.
+The individual plots from this report can also be found in the `figures` sub-directory

+* A PDF file `attrMort-seasonal.pdf` containing influenza-attributable mortality estimates by season, overall and by age groups.
+The individual plots from this report can also be found in the `figures` sub-directory

-The indivitual plots from this report can also be found in the `figures` sub-directory
+* A PDF file `attrMort-weekly.pdf` containing influenza-attributable mortality estimates by week, overall and by age groups.
+The individual plots from this report can also be found in the `figures` sub-directory

 * A file named `mcsamples_weekly.RData`, created only if option `mcsamples_save` in `options.R` is `TRUE`, and containing the Monte-Carlo samples for the weekly